Scientific name: Phoebetria palpebrata

 Physical description

-Light-mantled sooty albatrosses have a dark grey head and a light grey body.
+Light-mantled albatrosses have a dark grey head and a light grey body.
 They have a distinctive white crescent surrounding most of the eye.

 They have a wingspan of approximately 2.2m.
 This makes them one of the smaller albatross in the Antarctic and sub-Antarctic.